MoeinGhbh/RestfulFlaskPythonReact/README.md

 so if you want to make project Manually should do instructure step by step

+make two folder for frontend and backend
 ## mkdir flask-backend
 ## mkdir react-frontend
+make slolution
 ### npm install -g yarn
 ### yarn global add create-react-app react-scripts
+install flask for restful API
 ### pip install flask
+make react solution
 ### npx create-react-app react-frontend

 ---
-Go to react-frontend foldes and run:
+Go to react-frontend folders and run: for make hybrid solution you should set webpack to python folders
 ### npm run eject

+---
+# config the file to work webpack
 Go to config - jest-- edit paths.js

 ### appBuild: resolveApp('build'),